FazTheBear/FazTheBear/README.md

 - 👋 Hi, I’m @FazTheBear
 - 👀 I’m interested in living
-- 🌱 I’m currently learning about crabs
+- 🌱 I’m currently learning about crabs that take 1000 years to compile.
 - 📫 How to reach me @kevinvuong2023@gmail.com

 <!---